sunny-aguilar/markdown-portfolio/_includes/04-lists.md

 * Favorite Restaurant "The Porch"
-* Favorite Movie "The Godfather" :gun:
+* Favorite Movie "The Godfather"
-  * Other favorite "Aliens" :alien:
+  * Other favorite "Aliens"
-* Favorite Weather is Spring and Fall :fallen_leaf:
+* Favorite Weather is Spring and Fall
-:beers: